 Since 2015, development of new onshore wind projects in the UK has been at a standstill.
 Strict planning policy conditions and heavily constrained access to government subsidy schemes have effectively removed the route-to-market for new projects.
 But, as we head into 2019, there are indications that the government policy on onshore wind may be set to change.

-The event has been developed by Sarah James, Westmill Sustainable Energy Trust (WeSET), and Rebecca Windemer, Cardiff University, as part of the EPSRC-funded project ‘Energy Pioneers’, convened by Green Alliance and Becky Willis.
-It is jointly hosted by PRASEG and Green Alliance.
+The event was developed by Sarah James, Westmill Sustainable Energy Trust (WeSET), and Rebecca Windemer, Cardiff University, as part of the EPSRC-funded project ‘Energy Pioneers’, convened by Green Alliance and Becky Willis.
+It was jointly hosted by PRASEG and Green Alliance.